Golang String Contains Exposed: PRO Tips and Tricks

 What's the difference between strings.Contains and strings.ContainsAny?

-strings.Contains checks if the string contains a given substring, whereas strings.ContainsAny checks if the string contains any character (rune) from a set of characters.
+strings.Contains checks if a given substring is present in the main string.
+But whereas strings.ContainsAny checks if any character (rune) from a set of characters is present in the main string.

 Conclusion and Best Practices